cotarr/collab-auth/data/tls-certs/README.md

 The following bash commands should generate a temporary self signed certificate with proper filenames.
 The openssl program will prompt you with a series of questions.
-If you are in a testing enviornment, you may omit the default values by entering a period [.].
+If you are in a testing environment, you may omit the default values by entering a period [.].
-For testing, the only required value would be the Common Name CN, which you could use a ficticious domain name.
+For testing, the only required value would be the Common Name CN, which you could use a factitious domain name.
-During testing, your web browser will reject the self signed TLS certificate as in error, but the web browser should allow an override option to temporarily use the self signed certificate and ingnore the security hostname verification.
+During testing, your web browser will reject the self signed TLS certificate as in error, but the web browser should allow an override option to temporarily use the self signed certificate and ignore the security hostname verification.

 These bash commands: